davidsmaia/python-beginner-games-100-days-of-code/Snake Game - Day 20 + 21/README.md

  - Detect Collisions with the Wall
  - Detect Collisions with your own Tail
  - How to Slice Lists & Tuples in Python

+### Update Day 24: Saving the Highest Score

+ - The Highest Score is now saved in a .txt file
+ - The Player Record is shown in the start of the game

 ## Controls